huggingface/datasets/docs/source/share.rst

    git clone https://huggingface.co/datasets/username/your_dataset_name

-4. Now is a good time to check your directory to ensure the only files you are:
+4. Now is a good time to check your directory to ensure the only files you're uploading are:

 * ``README.md`` is a Dataset card that describes the datasets contents, creation, and usage.